-A numb tongue can be the result of lingual nerve damage during dental treatment.
+A numb tongue can be the result of damage to the nerve that runs along the INNER side of the lower jawbone (next to the tongue) during some types of dental treatment.
 The nerve for sensation to the tongue is called the lingual nerve.
+So dentists will call it "lingual nerve damage".

-In routine dental procedures, it is very unusual for a numb tongue or a numb lip to be totally permanent.
+In routine dental procedures, it's very unusual for a numb tongue or a numb lip to be totally permanent.
 At times, it may take up to 18 months for complete return of normal sensation, but most cases need less than this.

 This is due to the fact that nerve injuries during dental treatment rarely result in the nerve endings being separated by more than a millimeter or so.
 When the endings are close together like this, they can regenerate.